Dillonsmart/setup-apache-vhost/README.md

 # Setup Apache2 VHost for Linux/Ubuntu

 ## Usage
-Clone or download the repo into your home directory
+Clone or download the repo

-Form the home directory run
+Form the directory the project was cloned to run:
 ```
 bash savh.sh
 ```